Finding College Fit

 If Your Numbers Don't Measure UpIf your numbers are below the range for a school you are consideringCheck to see how the school weighs factors when viewing applications.
 Different schools put differing emphasis on numbers when evaluating candidates.Go to CollegeData.com, search for the school, then select Admissions and scroll down to Selection of Students.
 If both GPA and Test Scores are regarded as "Very Important" and other factors are not, then think hard before you spend time and money on an application.
 If the school evaluates using many factors, then consider how your application may come across.If you genuinely think that your scores do not reflect your academic abilityConsider using the "extra information" section on applications to offer an honest explanation of your numbers.
 Back up your statements with evidence from other academic experiences.

-Figure Out Your EFCYour EFC is your Estimated Family Contribution for each year of college.Be aware that most people gasp when they see their EFC.
+Figure Out Your EFCYour EFC is your Estimated Family Contribution for each year of college.Please note that Federal Student Aid plans to change this term to Student Aid Index, or SAI.Be aware that most people gasp when they see their EFC.
 Amounts vary widely since income varies.
 An EFC of $5000 or less is considered low.
 An EFC of $30,000 or more is considered high.
 EFC goes down if you have multiple kids in college.Calculate your EFC usingUse your EFC to guide your search

 - If your EFC is low-ish, you want to find schools that meet close to 100% of student need.
 Look for great need-based aid, which is often simply called financial aid.